• Skip to primary navigation

 Slow-roasted peppers over oak fire and ground into powder is smoked paprika.

-The process gives a strong smoky flavor to the final product.
+The process gives a strong smoky flavor to the final product - much like smoked gouda taste guide for comparison.

 You can use different types of peppers to make smoked paprika.